iksusnjara/Licence-plate-detecting/README.md

 Next step is reading characters from licence plate using PyTesseract OCR.
 Before applying Tesseract function, licence plate image is further processed, using OpenCV filters and thresholding.

+### Repository navigation

 This repository contains python scripts, notebooks and other files from many intermediate steps.
 Final python code used is lp_reader.py, which contains LP reading function written as a Python class.
 Its usage is demonstrated in MAIN class notebook.
 Also, code in these files is well commented and documented.

+### Used technologies:

+- Python 3, with JupyterLab environment and following libraries:
+  - numpy
+  - opencv
+  - pytesseract
+  - matplotlib